dev-ciberc/ciberc-ca/README.md

 Options:
-  --path PATH        The path to inventory  [required] --group TEXT       The groups to filter inventory --workers INTEGER  The parallel execution  [default: 2] --output TEXT      The type to print report  [default: json] --mechanism TEXT   The excel mechanism to print report
+  --path PATH        The path to inventory  [required] --group TEXT       The groups to filter inventory [required] --workers INTEGER  The parallel execution  [default: 2] --output TEXT      The type to print report  [default: json] --mechanism TEXT   The excel mechanism to print report